tybreakyr/drawthings_go/README.md

 A robust, well-tested Go client library for the [Draw Things](https://drawthings.ai) API.
 Draw Things is an AI-assisted image generation application that allows users to create images from textual descriptions using advanced AI models.

 > **⚠️ Disclaimer**: This is an **unofficial** library and is **not affiliated with, endorsed by, or connected to** the makers of the Draw Things application.
-This library is a community-maintained project created independently to provide a Go client for the Draw Things API.
+This library is a solo developer maintained project created independently to provide a Go client for the Draw Things API.

 ## Features